 - Navigational and control equipment manufacturers

 In Hawaii, outlook information is not available specifically for robotics engineers.
-However, they are part of a larger group of "engineers, all other."
-Little change in the number of jobs for workers in this group is expected through the year 2020.
+They are part of a larger group of "engineers, all other."
+Little change in employment is expected for workers in this group through 2018.

 Much of the job growth for robotics engineers will be due to the growing green sector of the economy, especially in the manufacturing and research industries.
 Robotics engineers will be needed to help develop greener manufacturing processes.
 Opportunities will be best for engineers with strong mechanical, computing, and communication skills.